🛠️

 CMD ["stacks-node", "start", "--config", "/config.toml"]

-If when running your node you get a connection refused error that looks like this, you may need to point to Docker.
+If when running your node you get a connection refused error that looks like this, you may need to point your event_observer's endpoint field to the Docker signer container.

 First, be sure that you have the proper entry point specified in your node-config.toml file.